 The hike to Iceberg Lake begins behind the cabins near the Swiftcurrent Motor Inn.
 There's enough parking for roughly 10-15 cars in the lot next to the trailhead.
-However, given the popularity of the area, it's likely the lot will be full, in which case you’ll have to park in front of the Swiftcurrent Motor Inn.
-This will add a two-tenths of a mile walk to the trailhead.
+However, given the popularity of the area, it's likely the lot will be full, in which case you'll have to park in front of the Swiftcurrent Motor Inn.
+This will add another two-tenths of a mile walk to reach the trailhead.

-Just beyond the Iceberg Lake Trailhead hikers will turn right at a junction to access the short connector trail that leads to the Ptarmigan Trail.
-This connector trail is a fairly steep climb, and gains roughly 185 feet in only a quarter-of-a-mile.
+Just beyond the Iceberg Lake Trailhead hikers will immediately turn right at a junction to access the short connector trail that leads to the Ptarmigan Trail.
+This connector trail is a fairly steep climb, gaining roughly 185 feet in only a quarter-of-a-mile.
 However, once on the Ptarmigan Trail, the gain in elevation is much more moderate.

-Upon reaching the Ptarmigan Trail junction, turn left.
-A turn to the right will lead you down to the Many Glacier Hotel.
+Upon reaching the Ptarmigan Trail junction, hikers should turn left.
+A turn to the right will lead you back down to the Many Glacier Hotel.

-On the upper reaches of the connector trail, as well as along the early sections of the Ptarmigan Trail, hikers will have commanding views of 8851-foot Mount Grinnell and 8436-foot Swiftcurrent Mountain towards the southwest.
-Dominating the view towards the west is 9321-foot Mount Wilbur, and lying towards the northwest, in the direction you're heading at this point, is the Ptarmigan Wall.
+Along the upper reaches of the connector trail, as well as on the early sections of the Ptarmigan Trail, hikers will have commanding views of 8851-foot Mount Grinnell and 8436-foot Swiftcurrent Mountain towards the southwest.
+The dominating feature towards the west is 9321-foot Mount Wilbur, and lying towards the northwest, in the direction you're heading at this point, is the Ptarmigan Wall.

 The Many Glacier area, especially the Ptarmigan Trail area, is located in prime bear habitat.
 The first mile or so past the connector is a haven for grizzly bears.
-Nearly every time that I've hiked this trail I've spotted one up on the hillside.
-It's extremely important for hikers to make a lot of noise, carry bear spray, and hike in groups while in this area.
+Nearly every time that I've hiked this trail I've spotted one along the hillside.
+It's extremely important for hikers to make a lot of noise, carry bear spray, and hike in groups in this area.
 As a result of its location, trails in the Many Glacier area are frequently closed due to bear activity.
 Thus, it's always a good idea to check with a ranger on the status of a trail before proceeding on any hike in the park.